aemrobe/responsive-design-flexbox-challenge-1/README.md

 }
 ```

-I select the h1 and p element inside the row element and add the property of text-align to them their content will be centered.
+I select the h1 and p element inside the row element and add the property of text-align to them and their content will be centered.

 ```
 .row h2,